 Most college students would agree that learning how to budget while at school can be quite challenging at times.
 Textbooks, courses, living expenses, transportation, laundry, and squeezing in time for a social life all often come from the same pool of money.
 Not to mention that on top of this, one needs to be able to eat.
 At first glance, it might appear that the only way to manage is to cut out the most costly items, and often times healthy food winds up being on the top of the list.
-It seems that many students give up the idea of finding healthier foods, despite their desire to stay in shape, and opt for cheaper processed foods they can find on campus, at local restaurants or in vending machines.
-But what if there was a way to eat clean on a college students budget after all?
+It seems that many students give up the idea of finding healthier foods, despite their desire to stay in shape, and opt for cheaper, processed foods they can find on campus, at local restaurants, or even in vending machines.
+But what if there was a way to eat clean on a college student's budget after all?
 This is one college lesson you may not want to miss.

 The good news is with some basic nutrition knowledge behind you, and some simple tips on how to spend your money, eating clean at college can send you to the head of the class.

-Related: if you want to get fit without spending a dime, we've got over 500 free full length workout videos
+Related: if you want to get fit without spending a dime, we've got over 500 free full length workout videos.

-Saving money - Now that you know what foods to focus on, it is important to learn how to work them into your budget.
+Saving money — Now that you know what foods to focus on, it is important to learn how to work them into your budget.
 First, look for student discounts when going food shopping.
-Many area grocers or restaurants offer discounts to college students so be sure to learn where you might get the best prices on these healthier food choices.
+Many area grocers or restaurants offer discounts to college students, so be sure to learn where you might get the best prices on these healthier food choices.
 Second, opt for generic or store brand items, which are usually significantly lower in price.
 Third, do not be afraid to use coupons.
-Look through the local paper and clip coupons as an easy way to save money.
+Look through the local paper or online and clip coupons as an easy way to save money.
 Lastly, look for specials and sales, as this can help you to determine how to structure your weekly shopping list.
-If you find that veggie burgers are on sale opt to purchase two packages instead of one, and create meals around that as the entree.
+If you find that veggie burgers are on sale, opt to purchase two packages instead of one, and create meals around that as the entree.

-Manage your time - When we are in a hurry with no time to spare we often waste money without even thinking about it.
-By planning ahead with a grocery list, thinking about when you have the time to cook, prepping your food and making recipes in bulk all will save time and money.
+Manage your time — When we are in a hurry with no time to spare, we often waste money without even thinking about it.
+By planning ahead with a grocery list, thinking about when you have the time to cook, prepping your food and making recipes in bulk will save time and money.

-Team effort - Another great way to save money while trying to eat healthy at college is to cook and dine with friends.
-Planning meals, sharing recipes and cooking together often help to eliminate waste and spoilage of fresh foods and produce.
+Team effort — Another great way to save money while trying to eat healthy at college is to cook and dine with friends.
+Planning meals, sharing recipes, and cooking together often help to eliminate waste and spoilage of fresh foods and produce.
 This often is a great way to save money and enjoy down time with college friends, while you dine on healthier fare together.

-Get to know the dining hall - Don’t assume that the dining hall is only full of fried, fattening, processed and unhealthy foods.
-Today so many college campuses are going green, choosing organics, offering allergy and gluten free foods, providing kitchens to cook in for students and participating in farm to table programs with local growers.
+Get to know the dining hall — Don’t assume that the dining hall is only full of fried, fattening, processed, and unhealthy foods.
+Today, so many college campuses are going green, choosing organics, offering allergy and gluten-free foods, providing kitchens to cook in for students, and participating in farm-to-table programs with local growers.
 Be sure to explore your dining facilities and get involved where you can to help your campus to offer clean eating options.

-Keeping costs within your budget - As you approach the supermarket, keep an eye on the prices.
-As you grab your produce, keep in mind to purchase only what you plan to eat, as these foods are highly perishable.
+Keeping costs within your budget — As you approach the supermarket, keep an eye on the prices.
+As you grab your produce, remember to purchase only what you plan to eat, as these foods are highly perishable.
 While some foods might have a higher price tag, like nut butters and olive oil, remember they are items that will last you for weeks.
 Rice, eggs, pastas, and canned fish are all among the lower priced items and their shelf lives make them smart choices.
-When opting for breads or meats, remember that one can always freeze these foods to be consumed at a later date.
+When opting for breads or meats, remember that you can always freeze these foods to be consumed at a later date.

 With a little practice, and some smart choices, clean eating cannot only fit into your college life but into your college budget as well.